MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/manage-the-shifts-app-for-your-organization-in-teams.md

 ## Location of Shifts data

 Shifts data is currently stored in Azure in data centers in Asia Pacific (APAC), the European Union (EU), and North America.
-For more information about where data is stored, see [Where is my data](https://o365datacentermap.azurewebsites.net/)?

 To learn more about Shifts data, including storage, retention, retrieval, and encryption of Shifts data, see [Shifts data FAQ](shifts-data-faq.md).